dttvn0010/mecab_dart/README.md

 2. Copy Mecab dictionary (ipadic) to your assets folder

 3. **Windows only setup**
-Because mecab uses nmake on windows the mecab DLL needs to be created separately.
-For this open a **Developer Command Prompt** and change in the `windows/src` directory.
-In this directory execute `nmake -f  Makefile.x64.msvc`.
-After the build process finished, there should be a `libmecab.dll` in `windows/src`.
-Create a `blobs` folder on the top level of your application and copy that file there.
+Create a `blobs` folder on the top level of your application and copy `libmecab.dll` from `example/blobs` there.
 Lastly, open `windows/CMakeLists.txt` of your application and append at the end:

 ``` CMake